Marionogame/EPG-Test/README.md

 ## Key considerations

-- The program depends on the device’s time, so it must always be updated.
+- The program depends on the device date and the Mock-API date, they must always be synchronized.
 - The project was developed without third-party frameworks (e.g., Expo).
 - The appropriate libraries were implemented to cover the project requirements.